MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-229-update.md

 ---
 ### Improvements to Approvals REST API

-We made searching for approvals assigned to a user more thorough by including approvals assigned to the groups the user belongs to.
+We've made the search for user-assigned approvals more comprehensive by including approvals assigned to the groups the user belongs to.

-We've also improved the ease of approving pending approvals by including information about the pipeline run they belong to.
+In addition, we made it easier to approve pending approvals by including information about the associated pipeline run.

 ### Building PRs from forked GitHub repositories